WeiTing1991/COMPAS-II-FS2021/README.md

     (base) conda config --add channels conda-forge

-Create a new conda environment:
+Create a new conda environment in one of two ways.
+Manually:

 **Windows**